d-rens/university-setup/README.md

 When setting this property, the script updates the `~/current_course` symlink to point to the current course (configurable in `config.py`) Furthermore, it writes the short course code to `/tmp/current_course`.
-This way, when using polybar, you can add the following to show the current course short code in your panel.
+This way, when using polybar[^1], you can add the following to show the current course short code in your panel.

 ```ini
 [module/currentcourse]